2019 Lyon stabbings

-On 31 August 2019, nine people were stabbed by an Afghan asylum-seeker One of the victims died and two remain hospitalized.
+On 31 August 2019, nine people were stabbed by an Afghan asylum-seeker.
+One of the victims died, and two remain hospitalized.
 The attack happened outside a subway station in Lyon, France.
-The police are not investigating the attack as terrorism, but told police he was Muslim and heard voices that were insulting god.
+The perpetrator told French police that he had heard voices that were insulting God.
 Several witnesses also recalled the attacker shouting religious words.

-An intervening bus driver prevented the attacker from entering the metro which stopped further carnage.
+An intervening bus driver prevented the attacker from entering the metro, which stopped further carnage.

 Victims

 A 19-year-old man was stabbed and killed and eight were wounded by the attacker.